SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

    >> myVariable
    << // myVariable : Int = 50

-In contrast, constants can have a value assigned only once:
+In contrast, constants can have a value assigned only once.

 .. testcode:: let